 Because you may need to search several places for OER, it's a good idea to keep a record of where you look, which terms you use (and what categories you browse through), and what you find.
 Think about a way to keep that record.

-You may think of other terms as you search, but having a good list before you start may prevent the need to go back and search sources again.
+You may think of other terms as you search, but having a good list before you start may prevent the need to go back and search for sources again.

 Brainstorm and jot down terms that might be used to describe your course as a whole.
 Pull from the course title but go further.
 Does your course go by a different name at other colleges and universities?
 Are there other ways to express your subject?
 Do any of the terms you identified have spelling variations (example: behavior and behaviour - you may need to search for both)?